 Hold open discussions to determine the disposition (to vote on) on any negative votes/ and all comments received in response to the ballot (this can be accomplished at the WGM, via a conference call, etc, but should be consistent with what was announced above).
 Record the motions and the votes on those motions in the disposition section of the Ballot Comment Spreadsheet and include in a zip file with the meeting minutes.
 The different dispositions are described below:

-Persuasive: the WG agrees without objection that the position expressed by the negative response is persuasive; the changes recommended by the comment shall be incorporated as reasonable and necessary revisions.
+Persuasive: A majority of the WG agrees without objection that the position expressed by the negative response is persuasive; the changes recommended by the comment shall be incorporated as reasonable and necessary revisions.

-Not Persuasive: 60% of the WG agrees that the comment deals with process or issues not under the control of the WG, or suggests the use of alternate methodologies or solutions which have no advantage over those used, or questions the validity of the approach or the expertise of the developers.
+Not Persuasive: A majority of the WG agrees that the comment deals with process or issues not under the control of the WG, or suggests the use of alternate methodologies or solutions which have no advantage over those used, or questions the validity of the approach or the expertise of the developers.
 Comments declared not persuasive but not withdrawn are reported as unresolved negatives.

-Not Related: 60% of the WG agrees that the comment deals with issues or functions beyond the scope of or is clearly not related to the ballot subject matter.
+Not Related: A majority ofthe WG agrees that the comment deals with issues or functions beyond the scope of or is clearly not related to the ballot subject matter.
 Comments declared not related are reported as “negative without comment” and don’t impact the outcome of the ballot.

 Once the WG has voted on the dispositions, send an e-mail through the ballot desktop to each negative submitter advising them of the status of their negative vote/comment.
 HL7 headquarters must be able to produce this communication for the ANSI auditor.
 Using the ballot desktop ensures that this requirement is fulfilled and that the communications are captured in a central location.